Arc676/Dork-2/README.md

 Orx game engine available under Zlib license (see [the repository](https://github.com/orx/orx) for details).

-Assets used in the game are available under Creative Commons licenses.
+Assets used in the game are mostly available under Creative Commons licenses.
 See CREDITS for more details.

 ### Contributing/Community